stephencelis/SQLite.swift/README.md

 > _Note:_ SQLite.swift requires Swift 3 (and [Xcode][] 8) or greater.
 If you absolutely
 > need compatibility with Swift 2.3 you can use the [swift-2.3][] branch or older
 > released versions.
 New development will happen exclusively on the master/Swift 3 branch.
->
-> The following instructions apply to targets that support embedded
-> Swift frameworks.
-To use SQLite.swift in iOS 7 or an OS X command line
-> tool, please read the [Frameworkless Targets][] section of the
-> documentation.

 ### Carthage